 Procedures for students, staff and faculty:

-- Meet with AAAC staff to request accommodations.
+- Meet with SAC staff to request accommodations.

-- Review note-taking procedures with AAAC staff and pick a note-taking packet for each class.
+- Review note-taking procedures with SAC staff and pick a note-taking packet for each class.

 - Meet with instructor to discuss accommodations in a timely manner.

 - Ask the instructor for assistance in selection of the most qualified note-taker from the students who volunteer.
 Select a primary note-taker.

 - If no one volunteers, contact SAC immediately.

 - Inquire whether instructor has adequate notes that can be shared.